MGTheTrain/gitops-poc/README.md

 ### Preconditions

-0. **Optional:** Create an ACR trough the [terraform.yml workflow](./.github/workflows/terraform.yml)
+0. **Optional:** Create an ACR trough the [deploy.yml workflow](./.github/workflows/deploy.yml)
-1. **Optional:** Build and push a sample service with release version tag to the ACR trough the [docker-build-and-push.yml workflow](./.github/workflows/docker-build-and-push.yml).
+1. **Optional:** Build and push a sample service with version tag to the ACR trough the [build-and-push.yml workflow](./.github/workflows/build-and-push.yml).
-2. Deploy an Azure Storage Account Service including container for terraform backends trough the [terraform.yml workflow](./.github/workflows/terraform.yml) considering the `INFRASTRUCTURE_OPERATIONS option storage-account-backend-deploy`
+2. Deploy an Azure Storage Account Service including container for terraform backends trough the [deploy.yml workflow](./.github/workflows/deploy.yml) considering the `INFRASTRUCTURE_OPERATIONS option storage-account-backend-deploy`

 ### Deploy an AKS ~~or EKS~~ cluster and install the ArgoCD or FluxCD helm charts

-0. Deploy an AKS trough the [terraform.yml workflow](https://github.com/MGTheTrain/gitops-poc/actions/workflows/terraform.yml) considering the `INFRASTRUCTURE_OPERATIONS option k8s-service-deploy`. **NOTE:** `ACR_*` secrets for this workflow need to be resolved by copying over values of the deployed ACR from an Azure Portal UI.
+0. Deploy an AKS trough the [deploy.yml workflow](https://github.com/MGTheTrain/gitops-poc/actions/workflows/deploy.yml) considering the `INFRASTRUCTURE_OPERATIONS option k8s-service-deploy`. **NOTE:** `ACR_*` secrets for this workflow need to be resolved by copying over values of the deployed ACR from an Azure Portal UI.
-1. **Optional:** Install only helm charts to an existing kubernetes cluster trough [terraform.yml workflow](https://github.com/MGTheTrain/gitops-poc/actions/workflows/terraform.yml) considering the `INFRASTRUCTURE_OPERATIONS option helm-charts-install`
+1. **Optional:** Install only helm charts to an existing kubernetes cluster trough [deploy.yml workflow](https://github.com/MGTheTrain/gitops-poc/actions/workflows/deploy.yml) considering the `INFRASTRUCTURE_OPERATIONS option helm-charts-install`

 **NOTE:** Set all the required Github secrets for aboves workflows